franciscof12/astro-portfolio-web/README.md

     bun run dev
     ```

-7. Open your browser and visit `http://localhost:4321` to see your Astro project in action.
+7. Open your browser and visit `http://localhost:4321` to see your project in action.